A tired voice on the other end of the phone line.

 “We are all suffering from trauma,” a woman says.

 She prefers to speak on the condition of anonymity.
-Like many in Nigeria, she worries about the security.
+Like many in Nigeria, she worries for her safety.
 The West African country is plagued with daily attacks by Boko Haram militants, who are also frequently clashing with the government forces.
 Communities in which the brutal group operated and recruited are in distress.

 In March 2016, President Muhammadu Buhari declared a “technical” victory over the militants, but the announcement changed little in lives of the Nigerians.